Ionian Islands

 Accessible by ferry or plane, Kythira promises tranquility, adventure, and unforgettable scenery.
 Explore hidden coves, hike scenic trails, and immerse yourself in the island's unique charm.

-• Getting There: Corfu, Zakynthos, and Kefalonia have international airports.
-Lefkada is reached via the mainland (airport in Preveza/Aktion).
-Ferries connect the islands from ports like Patras, Kyllini, and Igoumenitsa on the mainland.
+Getting There: Corfu, Zakynthos, and Kefalonia all have international airports with seasonal and year-round flights from major European cities.
+Lefkada is reached via the mainland by road, with the nearest airport in Preveza/Aktion.
+Regular ferries connect the Ionian Islands with mainland ports such as Patras, Kyllini, and Igoumenitsa.

-The Ionian Islands offer a captivating and diverse Greek island experience, where emerald mountains meet a sapphire sea, and history whispers from every Venetian lane and mythical bay.
+The Ionian Islands offer a captivating and diverse Greek island experience, where emerald mountains meet a sapphire sea, traditional villages blend with Venetian architecture, and history and mythology echo from every harbor, lane, and secluded bay.